Sales Scorecard 101: How To Boost Sales and Engage Your Team

 As we mentioned above, many employees simply don’t feel their sense of purpose in an organization.
 And when they stop feeling purpose, they can lose sense of what it is that they even do for an organization.

-That puts them on a slippery slope, where poor performance begets even more disengagement from the job.
+As a sales manager, this puts you in a tough spot and puts them on a slippery slope, where poor performance begets even more disengagement from the job.
 And that further disengagement leads to even further decline in performance.
+How do you get your sales people back on track?

 And thus, purpose and clarity beget engagement.
 And a path to success.